jmscudder/COVID/index.md

 ![](Vaccinations.png)

 >The current total number of first round vaccinations represents to 11 people out of every 17 in the state of Ohio having begun their vaccination sequence.
->This is 64.78 percent of the population of Ohio.
+>This is 64.79 percent of the population of Ohio.

->Currently fully vaccinated (2 weeks past a second dose) are: 7,017,747 people, who received their second round vaccination on or before Feb 22 2023.
+>Currently fully vaccinated (2 weeks past a second dose) are: 7,019,388 people, who received their second round vaccination on or before Mar 01 2023.
->This represents 59.98 percent of the population of Ohio.
+>This represents 59.99 percent of the population of Ohio.

->Currently up to date with bivalent boosters are: 1,789,840 people, who received their second booster dose on or before Feb 22 2023.
+>Currently up to date with bivalent boosters are: 1,799,421 people, who received their second booster dose on or before Mar 01 2023.
->This represents 15.3 percent of the population of Ohio.
+>This represents 15.38 percent of the population of Ohio.

 ### Archival: Testing
 **These figures cannot be updated as Ohio Dept. of Health is no longer reporting testing data.**